cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 # Overview

-In this tutorial you will bootstrap cloudify-manager dir a Cloudify manager on a cloud environment and install a sample Cloudify blueprint on it.
+In this tutorial you will bootstrap a Cloudify manager in an IaaS environment and install a sample Cloudify blueprint on it.

 This tutorial shows how to bootstrap a Cloudify manager on: